m-emre-yalcin/m-emre-yalcin.github.io/README.md

 Hi, I'm Emre

-I develop softwares and want to make reality better by doing it.
-Thank you for taking the time to read my resume.
+I develop softwares and want to contribute to people's life by doing it.
+Thank you for taking the time to read my resume🙂

 ### Summary

 I usually worked with tiny start-ups and became a little bit of everything besides being an autodidactic developer.
 My strongest side is that I love programming and crave to make a difference in the world.
 And I believe I can contribute to your company's vision.

+---

 If you wonder about my works I can share my non-privates.

-### Language

-My English is not perfect, but I believe it's decent for communication.

 ## [Work Experience](#work-experience)